codesud/student-project/components-on-servers.md

 ```

 Finally if we hit the Web Server Public IP then we would be able to fetch application and application will start updating the students data in database.

+Note:
+Tomcat App server does not startup automatically.
+There is no option of systemctl enable.